highcharts/node-export-server/README.md

 pull the latest source from the Highcharts CDN and put them where they need to be.

 However, if you need to do this manually you can run `node build.js`.

+If you're deploying an application/service that depend on the export server as a node module, you can set the environment variable `ACCEPT_HIGHCHARTS_LICENSE` to `YES` on your server, and it will automatically agree to the licensing terms when running `npm install`.

+## Note About Resources and the CLI

+If `--resources` is not set, and a file `resources.json` exist in the folder from which the cli tool was ran, it will use the `resources.json` file.

 ## HTTP Server